Serenade: an Underrated Treasure by Derek McGovern page 3

 The Otello Act III Monologue (Dio!
 Mi Potevi Scagliar) follows shortly afterwards, and this scene is easily the most impressive of all Lanza's movies, both vocally and visually.

-Superbly filmed with one exception (an unnecessary—and clumsily inserted—"E' la!" from the performer playing Iago), we see the skyscrapers first as the orchestra roars the thunderous opening bars of the Monologue, followed by a sweeping shot inside the opera house that pans from an opened score of Otello to the stage itself, where Mario is rehearsing Verdi's sublime aria.
+Superbly filmed with one exception (an unnecessary—and clumsily inserted—"E' la!" from the performer playing Iago), we see the skyscrapers first as the orchestra roars the thunderous opening bars of the Monologue, followed by a sweeping shot inside the opera house that pans from an opened score of Otello to the stage itself, where Lanza is rehearsing Verdi's sublime aria.

-Everything is superb about his acting and singing here, as he adroitly conveys Otello's inner turmoil, ranging from a resigned weariness to maniacal joy, and concluding with a stunning "O GIOIA!" that must have left cinemagoers dumbstruck by its brilliance.
-It is an extraordinary scene, and a poignant reminder of what Mario could have done with the role on stage.
-"Mr. Lanza never was in better voice," A.H.
-Weiler of the New York Times would later observe, and Mario's rendition of the Otello Monologue is arguably his greatest operatic achievement.
-As the critic John Cargher once remarked, the Otello Monologue alone would "assure Lanza of immortality."
+Everything is superb about his acting and singing here, as he adroitly conveys Otello's inner turmoil, ranging from a resigned weariness to maniacal joy, and concluding with a high B-flat on "O GIOIA!" that must have left cinemagoers dumbstruck by its brilliance.
+It is an extraordinary scene, and a potent reminder of what Lanza could, in time, have done with the role on stage.

-After such an overwhelming scene, the movie inevitably feels anti-climactic, but there is still much to enjoy in the brief extract from Act III of Otello with Licia Albanese that follows, and Mario's resulting flight from America when he discovers that Joan Fontaine has abandoned him in her true-to-form fashion.
+After such an overwhelming scene, the movie inevitably feels anti-climactic, but there is still much to enjoy in the brief extract from Act III of Otello with Licia Albanese that follows, and Lanza's resulting flight from America when he discovers that Joan Fontaine has abandoned him in her true-to-form fashion.
 Rather than bore everybody with painstaking detail, let's fast-forward to the first scene that takes place in Mexico.

-Only Hollywood would depict a tenor going from the dramatic demands of Otello to the lightness of Don Ottavio's music in Don Giovanni, but to be charitable here let's assume that the scenarists were trying to emphasize that Mario's character is so down on his luck that he will accept any role, no matter how inappropriate for his voice type.
-Lanza's failed audition scene for Don Giovanni is another acting challenge that he almost pulls off.
-Slightly hammy here in places, he is nonetheless heartwrenching when he bursts into tears in an almost unbearable close-up that reinforces how far Warner Bros have taken him from his MGM days.
+Only Hollywood would depict a tenor going from the dramatic demands of Otello to the lightness of Don Ottavio's music in Don Giovanni, but to be charitable here let's assume that the scenarists were trying to emphasize that Lanza's character is so down on his luck that he will accept any role, no matter how inappropriate for his voice type.

 Scenes in Mexico

-The Mexican scenes were filmed first when Lanza was at his heaviest, and his overweight, disheveled appearance is another example of Warner Bros' superior sense of realism.
+The Mexican location scenes in San Miguel de Allende were filmed first when Lanza was at his heaviest, and his overweight, disheveled appearance is another example of Warner Bros' superior sense of realism.
 (Joe Pasternak, who was always so conscious of Lanza's grooming, must have had another fit when he saw these scenes.)

 Indeed the tenor should look out of shape in Mexico, since his character has clearly reached rock bottom.
-Mexico, or more precisely San Miguel de Allende, brings us into contact with the fiery Sarita Montiel in the role of Juana, sanitized here as a famous bullfighter's daughter rather than as the novel's common prostitute.
+Mexico brings us into contact with the fiery Sarita Montiel in the role of Juana, sanitized here as a famous bullfighter's daughter rather than as the novel's common prostitute.
 Montiel is excellent in almost every scene, and restores much of the storyline's credibility.

-The same cannot be said of Lanza's performance, however, which is frankly uneven in several of the key Mexico scenes.
+The same cannot be said of Lanza's performance, however, which is frustratingly uneven in several of the key Mexico scenes.
 Quite possibly he was unsure of himself in the initial stages of filming, but whatever the reason a retake should definitely have been made of the confrontation scene in which Montiel passionately tells him: "You lived through the fever, but your heart is dead!"
 Clearly nervous here, he overacts—a great pity given the spectacular location filming and atmospheric mood in this scene.